nf-core/modules/README.md

         saveAs: { filename -> saveFiles(filename:filename, options:options, publish_dir:getSoftwareName(task.process), publish_id:meta.id) }
 ```

-The `saveFiles` function can be found in the [`functions.nf`](software/fastqc/functions.nf) file of utility functions that will be copied into all modules directories.
+The `saveFiles` function can be found in the [`functions.nf`](software/fastqc/functions.nf) file of utility functions that will be copied into all module directories.
 It uses the various publishing `options` specified as input to the module to construct and append the relevant output path to `params.outdir`.

 We also use a standardised parameter called `params.publish_dir_mode` that can be used to alter the file publishing method (default: `copy`).